 - WILL A legal document that allows you to decide how your assets get distributed after you die, and also includes information on who will get custody of minor children or be the replacement guardian for an incompetent adult.
 It is extremely important to keep your will updated – especially when it involves assigning custody of your child.
 It is a public document, and will require the involvement of a state probate court to administer.
 It’s inexpensive to set up a basic will and highly recommended for all parents with a child under 18, or those who serve as a guardian for an adult with ASD.
 In many states, wills can be created for free online.

 - TRUST Also called a living trust, this is a document that makes all of your assets available for the benefit of another (called the beneficiary).
 It’s a private document and specifies how your assets will be distributed immediately upon your death without going through the often lengthy and expensive state probate court process.
 If you choose to, you can appoint people to oversee only financial issues and give custody to others in a special needs trust.
 For parents of adults with ASD, look into setting up a special needs trust which will allow the child to remain eligible for social security benefits and Medicaid.
 The costs of setting up a special needs trust can be deducted from your taxes.
 Click here for a sample of a special needs trust document.
-Click here for a helpful article on costly mistakes to avoid when creating a special needs trust.

 - DURABLE POWER OF ATTORNEY A legal document that grants the parent the right to make many business and financial decisions such as banking transactions, dealing with agencies, etc. This is a helpful option when the adult may be independent in some areas but sill needs help in others, particularly as it relates to financial issues.
 Check your state website for samples of the general durable power of attorney forms and any local agencies you must deal with for any specific forms they may require.